Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Experiments

-\textbf{Motion style transfer.} As shown in~\cref{fig:style-res}, in the MotionCLR framework, the style reference motion provides style and the content reference motion provides keys and values.
+As shown in~\cref{fig:style-res}, in the MotionCLR framework, the style reference motion provides style and the content reference motion provides keys and values.
 As can be seen in~\cref{fig:style-res}, all edited results are well-stylized with style motions and keep the main movement content with the content reference.
+To qualitatively evaluate the transferred result, we compare our method with the latest method, MoMo~\cite{momo}.
+We follow the evaluation protocol in~\citet{momo}, where the comparison results in~\cref{tab:compare_momo} indicate the better transfer result than MoMo.
+The quality gain mainly comes from the better base model of MotionCLR and the disentangled modeling of self-attention and cross-attention.
+Besides, we also compare the speed (AIST metric following~\citet{mld}) with baselines, indicating better efficiency of MotionCLR.